top of page

 Franks

-West Ham’s second string began their campaign on the Swindon ground before a crowd of 1,500, but it was the home side who seized the early initiative.
-Wheatcroft was first to threaten, turning Sanderson’s centre straight into Cotton’s hands, and although Franks briefly tested Dyson at the other end, most of the constructive play came from Swindon.
-Cotton was soon forced to concede a corner under pressure from Sanderson, and the home forwards eventually combined neatly for Wheatcroft to open the scoring.
+West Ham United’s second string opened their campaign before 1,500 spectators at Swindon, but it was the home side who seized the early initiative.
+Wheatcroft was first to threaten, turning Sanderson’s centre straight into Cotton’s hands, and although Franks briefly tested Dyson at the other end, most of the constructive early play came from Swindon.
+Cotton was soon forced to concede a corner under pressure from Sanderson, and the home forwards combined neatly for Wheatcroft to open the scoring.

-Up to the interval the match was defined by Swindon’s relentless front line and West Ham’s stubborn defending, Cotton producing several smart clearances to deny Wheatcroft, Sanderson, Archer, and Pugh.
-The hosts deservedly held a 1–0 lead at half-time.
+Up to the interval the pattern remained the same: Swindon’s relentless front line pressing forward, and West Ham’s defence - with Cotton particularly busy — holding on as best they could.
+The goalkeeper produced several smart clearances to deny Wheatcroft, Sanderson, Archer and Pugh, but the hosts deservedly held a 1–0 lead at half-time.

 West Ham rallied bravely.
 Allen’s strong run nearly produced a reply, only for S. Smith to be ruled offside, and Archer had to hack clear from A. Smith as the visitors pressed.
-Their persistence was rewarded when Franks swung over a cross that Mercer finished cleverly.
+Their persistence was rewarded when Franks swung over a cross that Mercer finished cleverly to reduce the deficit.

 Any hope of a comeback was short-lived.
 J. Poppitt drew Cotton out and squared for Wheatcroft to tap into an empty net, restoring Swindon’s cushion.
-The home side were even awarded a penalty late on, but J. Poppitt missed the chance to add a fifth.
+The home side were even awarded a late penalty, but J. Poppitt missed the chance to add a fifth.

 Swindon Town: